nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">

-:exclamation: **Caution:**<br>
-This command is irreversible!
+:exclamation: **Caution:** This command is irreversible!
 You cannot retrieve your data after executing this command.

 </div>